 Here is a picture of her blanket and click these words if you want more details.

 So when Yarnspirations asked me to design a blanket for them, I knew right away I wanted to give the Bernat Roving another test run!
 And I knew it would be so cozy for a January baby blanket.
 I didn’t mind having all this thick, chunky, luscious yarn in my lap either.
 Not one bit.

 So let’s get to it!

-Berry Stitch: YO, (yarn over), insert hook, YO, pull through, YO pull through ONE loop on the hook, YO, insert hook, YO, pull through, YO, pull through all five loops left on the hook.
-Berry complete.
+Berry Stitch: YO, insert hook, YO, pull up a loop, YO pull through one loop on the hook, YO, insert hook into same space, YO, pull up a loop, YO, pull through all five loops left on the hook.

 With Rice Paper, chain 70, or any even number will do.
 So if you want a bigger blanket, chain any even number.

 Row 1: (MESH STITCH) In the second chain from the hook, work *1 SC, CH 1, skip 1 chain, SC into the next.* This is what is called a mesh stitch.
 Continue working across the whole length of the chain by alternating SC, CH, SC, skipping over a chain.
 You’ll know you did it right if you SC into the very last stitch.
 If not, go back and make sure you chained an even number, started in the second chain from the hook, and skipped over a chain every time you made a chain.

 It seems simple, but until your brain can get the pattern down, I can’t tell you how many times I messed up on this!
 (Please do a practice chain of 16, and then see if you can get it just right, if this is not working out for you.)